-Indicator Technique Details Getting Electricity Interpolation Used data from previous years.
-Affordability Mean imputation The affordability value is calculated by taking the mean between the fixed and mobile values.
-If one value is missing, no average is calculated.
-Latency, download and upload speed Substitution M-Lab speedtest dataset was used as a replacement.
-Data centers Substitution Infrapedia.com was used as an alternate source of data.
+Indicator Technique Details Affordability Linear Regression The affordability value is calculated by using simple regression imputation.
+Affordability is highly correlated with Internet Penetration (Pearson=-0.80) Latency, download and upload speed Substitution M-Lab speedtest dataset was used as a replacement.
 Other indicators Substitution Replacement by data from a similar country based on GPD per capita.